by-jp/www.byjp.me/content/posts/chef-gpt/index.md

 Despite the lingering dominance of the tuna, the total absence of the smoked salmon, and those textural WTF moments, I really enjoyed this adventure, and might even get ChatGPT to offer ideas in the future—in emergencies, and with some heavy editing.

-Even so, this recipe did give me some interesting ideas around adding hazelnuts into other dishes; the mellow flavour that came from them spending a little time steaming next to the veg was really enjoyable.
+This recipe did give me some interesting ideas around adding hazelnuts into other dishes; the mellow flavour that came from them spending a little time steaming next to the veg was really enjoyable.
 I'd probably toast and crush them though, to minimize that jarring texture clash.

-This recipe did become a member of the [clean plate club](https://www.youtube.com/playlist?list=PLdAiyt6EtZP4wkMoQIHp2h00Ta9PyBtdi), but it's not one that'll be staying in my library.
-When I put the recipe into Zoe it declared a commendable score of 65/100 in matching my dietary needs, putting it squarely in the "Enjoy regularly" category.
+It's not a recipe that'll be staying in my library, but it did become a member of the [clean plate club](https://www.youtube.com/playlist?list=PLdAiyt6EtZP4wkMoQIHp2h00Ta9PyBtdi), and when I put the recipe into Zoe it declared a commendable score of 65/100 in matching my dietary needs, putting it squarely in the "Enjoy regularly" category.
 Thanks, but no thanks Zoe.